-The information on the next page is a guide only.
+The information on this page is a guide only.
 You may need further information to determine whether a deduction is available in your circumstances.
-Taxation Ruling TR 2003/10 - Deductions that relate to personal services income explains the PSI deduction limitation rules.
+Taxation Ruling TR 2003/10 - Income tax: deductions that relate to personal services income explains the PSI deduction limitation rules.
 This ruling is available on our website or to find out how to get a printed copy, see the inside back cover.